Lemon mint: planting, hardiness & usage

 Favorite vegetables: Bell peppers, red beets, zucchini, white cabbage

 Lemon mint is quite simple to grow in the garden.
-When this herb is happy, it produces plenty of leaves with a plethora of uses, such as lemon mint teas or flavouring desserts.
+When this herb is happy, it produces plenty of leaves with a plethora of uses, such as lemon mint teas or for flavouring desserts.

-Close up of lemon mint leaves.
+Close up of lemon mint leaves

 The leaves of Mentha x gentilis var. citrata are very delicate with a pleasant lemon scent [Photo: DSGNSR1/ Shutterstock.com]